dprojects/getDimensions/Docs/README.md

 This macro expects from each furniture part to have three dimensions: `Width`,` Height` and `Length`. `Pad` furniture part has only` Length` dimension, this is the ` Length` of `Sketch > Pad` option.
 For this dimension macro can be sure.
 Other two dimensions are hidden at `Sketch` object.
 Unfortunately, if the `Sketch` has something different than rectangle or square, there is no way to determine which one `constraint` is the correct `Width` or ` Height` or maybe it is offset or something else.

-However, You can create pretty useful report with all important `constraints` and the macro will calculate the quantity for You automatically, becuse macro supports all the transformations for custom report of `constraints`, as well.
+However, You can create pretty useful report with all important `constraints` and the macro will calculate the quantity for You automatically, because macro supports all the transformations for custom report of `constraints`, as well.

 * To create custom report of `constraints` You have to add `Name` for the `constraint` You want to have listed at report.
 This is how the macro know which one `constraint` is important for You.
 All other `constraints` with empty names will be skipped at report: